 If you use someone else's work within your assignments, you must acknowledge your original source.
 You will need to cite where the material is taken from both within your assignment and in a bibliographic list at the end of your work.
 Help with referencing is available from online guides and from your Subject Librarian.

 Turnitin - Turnitin is the University's online assignment submission system.
 It is accessed via Blackboard.
 Where appropriate, you will be asked to submit work to Turnitin for marking.

-Off campus students are entitled to the same borrowing rights (and are subject to the same borrowing rules) as on-campus students.
-You can continue to borrow material from the library while you are on placement.
+Off campus students are entitled to the same borrowing rights (and rules) as on-campus students.
+You can borrow material from the library while you are on placement.

 The Library is unable to offer a postal loan service and you must be able to visit the Library to issue and return your books in person.

 SCONUL Access is a scheme which allows many university library users to borrow or use books and journals from participating university libraries in close proximity to where you live or work.
 Further information is available from the SCONUL Access web site.

 To qualify for SCONUL Access, you must be registered as a library user in good standing (including no debts on your Library record).
 You will also need a University of Salford student ID card.